 The student researches and writes a 25-30-page paper under the supervision of a faculty member.
 The MRP should be a sustained exploration of a theoretical question.
 An MRP should involve original approach and research, a critical review of literature in the field, as well as a synthesis of different points of view.
 The standard evaluation is that of an article in a refereed academic journal and commensurate with other English MA program requirements.
 The MRP will be evaluated by the supervisor and a second reader, normally also from the same program or another relevant graduate program.
-Milestone Course
+This is a Milestone.
+Pass/Fail